Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 The hour-long drive from Ann Arbor to Detroit, Michigan, to cross the border to Windsor, Ontario in Canada was more of the same.
 Road construction with speeds ranging from a near standstill to 80 MPH.
 On the US side, we paid a $5 toll to use the bridge crossing into Canada.
 Canadian customs were more than pleasant but concerned that being Americans, we were loaded with guns, ammunition, and mace!
 We were not.

 Windsor looked no different from any US city with familiar fast-food restaurants and retail stores.
 Driving was another story.
 The interstates were three-lane wide, with sections being upgraded or maintained.
-One big difference was converting from the archaic imperial system of miles used in the US to the modern metric system of Canada’s in kilometers.
-The speed limits were lower at 100 kilometers per hour, equivalent to 62 MPH, versus the US 70.
+One significant difference was converting from the archaic imperial system of miles used in the US to the modern metric system of Canada in kilometers.
+The speed limits were lower at one hundred kilometers per hour, equivalent to 62 MPH, versus the US 70.

 We checked into La Papillion bed-and-breakfast in Niagara-on-the Lake, Ontario, and headed off to see the sights at the falls.
 Now, in Canada, we saw the falls from the other side of the river.
 There are three falls: the US Falls, the small Bridal Veil alongside this fall, and the main Horseshoe Fall.
 Aside from viewing the majesty of the falls, there is much to see.

-We visited the White Water Walk requiring an elevator ride, down 38 meters/125 feet, to walk along the rapids.
+We visited the White-Water Walk requiring an elevator ride, down thirty-eight meters/125 feet, to walk along the rapids.
 This boardwalk allows spectators to get up close and personal with the raging waters.